yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

                 }
             } else if (!addingToTask &&
                     (launchFlags&Intent.FLAG_ACTIVITY_REORDER_TO_FRONT) != 0) {

-                // In this case, we are launching an activity in our own task
-                // that may already be running somewhere in the history, and
-                // we want to shuffle it to the front of the stack if so. final ActivityRecord top = sourceTask.findActivityInHistoryLocked(r);
+                final ActivityRecord top = sourceTask.findActivityInHistoryLocked(r);
                 if (top != null) {
                     final TaskRecord task = top.task;